-Why suffer another day with sore heels (and even heel spur aches) when Cushl-Heel Pillow gives you quick relief while you walk or run?
-Developed by an athlete. who suffered just as you do, and who couldn't find anything which helped.
+Why suffer another day with sore heels (and even heel spur aches) when Cushi-Heel Pillow gives you quick relief while you walk or run?
+Developed by an athlete, who suffered just as you do, and who couldn't find anything which helped.
 His U.S. patented (No. 3,984,926) pads are exactly the right shape, density and compression to cushion the weight your heels must bear.
-Mailmen, housewives, waitresses, sales people, nurses, bartenders, school teachers, people who must be on their feet all swear by them.
+Mailmen, housewives, waitresses, sales people, nurses, bartenders, school teachers, people with must be as their feet all surses. who must be on their feet all swear by them.
 Joggers, tennis, golf, basketball and racquetball players find they can now play in comfort, even with heel spur problems.
 If not satisfied, return within 10 days for full and prompt refund.

-Calderon Products, Inc. 119 Fairlawn Plaza Drive, Dept. 175 P.O.
-Box 5387, Akron, Ohio 44313 (216) 864-8100
+Calderon Products, Inc.

+119 Fairlawn Plaza Drive, Dept. 175

+P.O.
+Box 5387, Akron, Ohio 44313

+(216) 864-8100